If you have a loved one with Alzheimer’s disease or dementia, you may have noticed unusual behavior that occurs in the evening hours and/or nighttime.

 There are effective methods of managing sundowning symptoms.
 Take the scenario of an unexpressed need, for instance.
 In such cases, the caregiver may be able to figure out exactly what that need is and redirect the behavior accordingly.

-If this approach does not work for you, do not give up.
-There are many more promising techniques you can try.
-They may require some trial and error, but it is feasible to achieve success.
+If this approach does not work for you, know that there are many more promising techniques you can try.
+Read our blog to learn more about preventing and coping with sundowning.

 Related: Tips for Preventing, Coping with Sundowning >>